 The Maintainer of the Future

-The Mining3 white paper ‘Maintainer of the Future’ examines how the evolution of technology and asset management will change the training and role of the modern mining maintainer, with significant recommendations for industry.
+How the evolution of technology and asset management will change the training and role of the modern maintainer

 The Mining3 white paper ‘Maintainer of the Future’ can be accessed here.